Guest Post by Jason Dodd, Vice President, Verico Maximum Mortgages Inc.

 Consult multiple people/sources before deciding

 Many times it starts with your realtor making a recommendation for a broker or banker.
 The important part is to at least contact a couple people who deal in mortgage financing.
 Many people ask me why I would suggest this when I am trying to earn their business?
 Well I feel it is important for clients to experience the advice and expertise of more than one person before jumping into a large debt obligation.
-Mortgages are more than just rate, you need to understand the options, terms, rates and conditions which cumulate to give you a full mortgage package.
+Mortgages are more than just a rate.
+You need to understand the options, terms, rates and conditions which accumulate to give you a full mortgage package.
 Many clients are surprised at restrictions or high penalties that were not explained initially, that come back to cause high cost and aggravation in the back half of their mortgage term.
 Initially you should talk to and work with someone who can fully explain the process and the mortgage and is able to provide you with multiple options.